By using this site, you agree to the Privacy Policy and Terms of Use.

 How Much Should You Feed Your Puppy? – By Age

-One of the most common mistakes new puppy owners make is applying a one-size-fits-all approach to feeding.
-In reality, a puppy’s nutritional needs change dramatically as they grow.
-A six-week-old Chihuahua has vastly different requirements from a six-month-old German Shepherd.
-Below, we break down exactly how much to feed your puppy at each stage of their development.
+One of the most common mistakes new puppy owners make is using a one-size-fits-all approach to feeding.
+In reality, a puppy’s nutritional needs change significantly as they grow.
+The requirements of a 6-week-old Chihuahua are very different from those of a 6-month-old German Shepherd.
+Below, we explain exactly how much you should feed your puppy at each stage of development.

 8-12 Weeks (Newly Weaned)

-This is the age at which most puppies go to their new homes.
-They have recently been weaned from their mother’s milk and are adjusting to solid food.
-At this stage, their small stomachs mean they need frequent, smaller meals to maintain steady energy levels and blood sugar.
+This is the age when most puppies go to their new homes.
+They are recently weaned from their mother’s milk and are adjusting to solid food.
+Their stomachs are small at this stage, so they need frequent, smaller meals to maintain steady energy levels and blood sugar.

 Feeding Schedule